-This mode directs the air to the defrost outlets to defrost/defog the windows.
+This mode is used to defrost/defog the windows.

-- 1. Turn the air flow control dial to the $\widehat{\P}$ position. - 2.
-Turn the fan control dial to the desired position. - 3.
-Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the fan control dial to 4 and the temperature control lever to the full HOT position.
+- 1. Move the air flow control dial to the $\widehat{\mathsf{vr}}$ position. - 2.
+Move the fan control dial to the desired position. - 3.
+Move the temperature control dial to the desired position between the middle and the hot position.

+- To quickly remove ice or fog from the windows, turn on the fan control dial to 4 and the temperature control lever to the full HOT position. - When the () position is selected, the air conditioner automatically turns on (however, the indicator light will not illuminate).
+This dehumidifies the air which helps defog the windshield.